Nifty 50

 Prev.
 Close

-The Nifty 50 is the flagship benchmark index of the National Stock Exchange (NSE) of India, representing the weighted average of 50 of the largest and most liquid Indian companies listed on the exchange.
+The Nifty 50 (INDEXNSE: NIFTY_50) is the flagship benchmark index of the National Stock Exchange (NSE) of India, representing the weighted average of 50 of the largest and most liquid Indian companies listed on the exchange.
 Launched in April 1996 with a base value of 1000 and a base year of 1995, the index covers 13 sectors of the Indian economy, including financial services, information technology, energy, and consumer goods, making it a diverse and comprehensive indicator of the Indian stock market’s overall health.

 The index is widely used by investors, fund managers, and analysts to gauge the market’s performance and as a base for various investment products such as index funds, exchange-traded funds (ETFs), and derivatives.
 The Nifty 50 is maintained by NSE Indices Limited and is reviewed semi-annually to ensure it remains representative of the market’s leading companies.
 Its composition and performance serve as a barometer for the Indian economy, helping both domestic and international investors make informed decisions.